Dylan Thomas may have described it as an ‘ugly, lovely town’, but Swansea is fast becoming known as a modern and desirable city to move to.

 Finding jobs in Swansea

-Once at the heart of the copper industry, a massive 90% of the city now works in the service sector.
-The main employers are public administration, education and customer service.
+Once at the heart of the copper industry, a massive 90% of the city now works in the service sector, which includes healthcare, banking, public administration, transport, restaurants and hotels.

 If you’ve had to send your driving licence away recently, you probably had to send it to Swansea, to the DVLA offices at Morriston.
 Maintaining the nation’s motoring records falls squarely in the lap of Swansea residents.

-Several big-name consumer brands also have offices in town, including Admiral Group, HSBC, BT, Virgin Atlantic and Amazon.co.uk.
+Several big-name consumer brands also have offices in town, including Admiral Group, HSBC, BT, Virgin Atlantic, Amazon.co.uk and fashion and homeware brand Toast.

 New developments are set to bring 1,700 new jobs to the city in the customer service and hospitality sectors in the near future.